2020 Pandemic: one month in

 How we’re coping with the effects of the Coronavirus…

 It’s February.
 Order book bursting at the seams.
 One of our biggest video production bookings ever on the horizon.
 Life was good and the outloook was extremely positive.
-Then, all I can remember was the imminent movement of a dark cloud that started moving faster towards us.
+Then, all I can remember was the imminent movement of a dark cloud that started moving faster towards us – COVID-19, and the 2020 pandemic.

 Now, I’m writing this to share our perspective in case anyone else can pull from the positives – we’ve all been hit by this.
-No matter who you are or what you do, this virus has impacted our daily lives.
+No matter who you are or what you do, the 2020 pandemic has impacted our daily lives.

 So here are the steps that we took at the beginning – what we’ve prioritised, and how we’ve manoeuvred in order to look after our team, our company and our clients.

-The moment that the effects of the virus on normal everyday business started to become apparent, we started to make changes.
+The moment that the effects of the 2020 pandemic on normal everyday business started to become apparent, we started to make changes.

 - We offered our clients alternatives: moving shoots, shooting and editing remotely